 What should an incident response plan template include?

-An incident response plan template includes four operational sections: a severity matrix with objective classification criteria and response timeframes, named role assignments (IC, Technical Lead, Communications Lead) with pre-authorized decision authority, communication templates for internal and external notification, and a testing protocol (annual tabletop exercise minimum).
-NIST SP 800-61 Rev. 3 adds supply chain contacts, dynamic response authorization, and response metrics [NIST SP 800-61 Rev. 3].
+An incident response plan template requires four operational sections: a severity matrix with objective classification criteria and response timeframes, named role assignments (IC, Technical Lead, Communications Lead) with pre-authorized decision authority, communication templates for internal and external notification, and a testing protocol (annual tabletop exercise minimum).
+NIST SP 800-61 Rev. 3 recommends adding supply chain contacts, dynamic response authorization, and performance metrics (MTTD, MTTC, MTTR) as elements that improve IR program maturity.

 Is an incident response plan required for SOC 2?

-SOC 2 requires a documented and tested incident response plan under CC7.3 and CC7.4 [AICPA TSC CC7.3, CC7.4].
+SOC 2 requires a documented and tested incident response plan under AICPA TSC CC7.3 and CC7.4.
 Type I auditors verify the plan exists.
 Type II auditors sample incidents from the observation period and verify your team followed the documented procedures consistently.
-The plan must be tested at least annually through a tabletop exercise.
+Auditors typically expect to see evidence of testing (commonly an annual tabletop exercise) as proof of operational readiness beyond the written document.

 What changed in NIST SP 800-61 Rev. 3?

-Rev. 3 introduces three structural changes: supply chain incident integration (planning for vendor-originated incidents), dynamic response authorization (allowing the IC to reorder response phases based on threat conditions), and mandatory response metrics (MTTD, MTTC, MTTR) for continuous improvement [NIST SP 800-61 Rev. 3].
-Plans built on Rev. 2 require updates.
+Rev. 3 introduces three structural changes: supply chain incident integration (planning for vendor-originated incidents), dynamic response authorization (allowing the IC to reorder response phases based on threat conditions), and explicit guidance on response metrics (MTTD, MTTC, MTTR) for continuous improvement.
+For federal systems under FISMA, these elements carry compliance weight.
+For private-sector organizations, they represent current best practice.
+Plans built on Rev. 2 benefit from these updates.

 What is the difference between an event and an incident in an IR plan?